-- 8.1 FSC Members must have a policy framework in place that documents the adoption of the Principles for the Assessment and Compensation of Errors in calculating Pricing/Crediting Rates.
-The policy framework must include, at a minimum: -) delegated authorities for policy approval; - ) reporting requirements; -) processes to confirm the completeness of and compliance with policies; - ) training requirements for policy awareness; -) the alignment of procedures to policies; -) ongoing review of policies and procedures; and -) outsourcing arrangements (where appropriate). - 8.2 The Scheme Operator's policies governing the assessment and management of errors in calculating Pricing/Crediting Rates must, at a minimum, include documentation of: -) the Scheme Operator's definition of what constitutes an error in unit pricing/crediting rates; -) the principles adopted by the Scheme Operator in assessing and rectifying errors in unit prices/crediting rates; -) error notification, recording and reporting protocols; - J delegated authorities and approvals for compensation payments; - the size of, and basis used to determine, any materiality thresholds used in assessing errors in Scheme unit prices/crediting rates; and -) communication protocols regarding errors in Scheme unit prices/crediting rates to Investors and regulators.

-A Scheme Operator's error assessment process will include a determination of whether an error is a Compensatable Error or a Non-Compensatable Event, based on the materiality thresholds adopted in accordance with paragraphs 4.1 and 4.2 (also refer to Appendix 1 of this Standard).
+- 8.1 FSC Members should have a policy framework in place that documents the adoption of the Principles for the Assessment and Compensation of Errors in calculating Pricing/Crediting Rates.
+The policy framework should include, at a minimum: - delegated authorities for policy approval; - reporting requirements; - processes to confirm the completeness of and compliance with policies; - training requirements for policy awareness and tracking completion of such training; - the alignment of procedures to policies; - ongoing review of policies and procedures; and - outsourcing arrangements (where appropriate). - 8.2 The Scheme Operator's policies governing the assessment and management of errors in calculating Pricing/Crediting Rates should, at a minimum, include documentation of: - the Scheme Operator's definition of what constitutes an error in unit pricing/crediting rates; - the principles adopted by the Scheme Operator in assessing and rectifying errors in unit prices/crediting rates; - error notification, recording and reporting protocols; - delegated authorities and approvals for compensation payments; - the size of, and basis used to determine, any materiality thresholds used in assessing errors in Scheme unit prices/crediting rates; and - communication protocols regarding errors in Scheme unit prices/crediting rates to Investors and regulators. - A Scheme Operator's error assessment process will include a determination of whether an error is a Compensatable Error or a Non-Compensatable Error, based on the materiality thresholds adopted in accordance with paragraphs 4.1 and 4.2 (also refer to Appendix 1 of this Guidance Note). - 8.3 From time to time, adjustments may need to be made to unit prices/crediting rates as a result of approximations or estimates being updated to actual figures as they become known, or due to a change in methodology or policy.
+Such an adjustment is not considered to be an error under this Guidance Note where the adjustment to unit prices/crediting rates occurs as a result of the consistent application of sound policy.
+Conversely, if policy or estimates are found to be inappropriate, or application of policy has been deficient, adjustments to unit prices/crediting rates may be errors requiring compensation. - 8.4 An example of a decision tree that may be used to differentiate between unit pricing/crediting rate adjustments, Compensatable Errors, and Non-Compensatable Errors is included as an appendix to this Guidance Note. - 8.5 Scheme Operators may disclose information to Investors about how errors in Scheme unit prices/crediting rates would be assessed and managed in the event that they occur, including information about materiality thresholds that may be adopted in the error assessment and compensation process. - 8.6 Errors should be reported to the appropriate level of management within the Scheme Operator.
+All errors should be properly recorded, analysed and have the root causes and underlying themes identified.
+Also, all remedial and preventative actions should be noted and taken to address the errors and minimise the risk of recurrence.

-- 8.3 From time to time, adjustments may need to be made to unit prices/crediting rates as a result of approximations or estimates being updated to actual figures as they become known, or due to a change in methodology or policy.
-Such an adjustment is not considered to be an error under this Standard where the adjustment to unit prices/crediting rates occurs as a result of the consistent application of sound policy.
-Conversely, if policy or estimates are found to be inappropriate, or application of policy has been deficient, adjustments to unit prices/crediting rates may be errors requiring compensation. - 8.4 An example of a decision tree that may be used to differentiate between unit pricing/crediting rate adjustments, Compensatable Errors, and Non-Compensatable Events is included as an appendix to this Standard. - 8.5 Scheme Operators may disclose information to Investors about how errors in Scheme unit prices/crediting rates would be assessed and managed in the event that they occur, including information about materiality thresholds that may be adopted in the error assessment and compensation process. - 8.6 Errors must be reported to the appropriate level of management within the Scheme Operator.
-All errors must be recorded and action taken to minimise the risk of recurrence. - 8.7 When an error in unit pricing/crediting rate occurs and compensation is payable to past and/or present Investors, the Scheme Operator must make reasonable efforts to communicate to affected Investors and describe the nature of the error, how the error will be rectified, and how the affected Investor will be compensated for the error.
+8.7 When an error in unit pricing/crediting rate occurs and compensation is payable to past and/or present Investors, the Scheme Operator should make reasonable efforts to communicate to affected Investors and describe the nature of the error, how the error will be rectified, and how the affected Investor will be compensated for the error.

-9 Compensation of Errors in Pricing of Scheme Units/Crediting Rates
+9. Compensation of Errors in Pricing of Scheme Units/Crediting Rates